 Mark Clemens (2011)

 VP Product Development, idX Corp.

-In addition to his efforts at idX, Clemens has worked to improve the industry and is active in the AWI.
+In addition to his efforts at well-known architectural and retail fixture firm idX, Clemens worked to improve the industry and was active in the AWI.

 Margaret Fisher (2010)

 Director Market Development, Lange Bros.
 Woodwork

 A business advocate and author, Fisher has been a speaker on behalf of the AWI on the topics of LEED, wood and carbon, and forest sustainability.
 Her experience has helped the custom woodwork firm grow business.

 French rescued Wood-Mode in 2019 after its long-time ownership suddenly shut the doors.
 He purchased the assets of the cabinet manufacturer, reopened the plant, hired back hundreds of workers, and restored dealer relationships.
 French also owns Professional Building Systems Inc., which makes modular homes and apartments.